 But a dream within a dream?

 Poetry is often open to interpretation and it is thought that Poe was very aware of his mortality at this point.
 Battling with alcoholism he was said to struggle with daydreams and what was reality which is fitting when you read into this poem.
-The main question posed from this poem 'Is it all a dream?'.
+The main question posed in this poem 'Is it all a dream?'.
 He is unable to grasp even one grain of sand eluding to the point that it is all but a dream.
 I can draw comparisons to the movie 'Inception'.
 It made famous the concept of a dream within a dream (within a dream).
 The main character of the film had a spinning top that he would spin.
 If the top kept spinning, it meant he was dreaming.
 If it stopped spinning, it meant he was in reality as he was so deep in dreaming he could not tell what was real and what wasn't.
 This was also referenced in Picnic in Hanging Rock which I have spoken about in this blog several times.
 The story starts with the phrase '"What we see and what we seem is but a dream.
 A dream within a dream".

 It is this point that makes you wonder.
 How do we know what is real?
-When we dream, some see it as a form of pre cognition.
+When we dream, some see it as a form of pre-cognition.
 When we are visited in our dreams by people who have passed, it is said to be them coming to communicate with us.
-The themes of our dreams can be read and can give insight as to what is happening in our lives.
+The themes of our dreams can be read and can give insight into what is happening in our lives.
 For example, I often dream that my teeth fall out which can represent insecurity.
 Our fears can play out in our dreams which in turn become nightmares.
 We are so connected to our dreams that even we sometimes can fail to establish if they are real.
-How many times have you woken up angry at your partner because they have done something in a dream to upset you.
+How many times have you woken up angry at your partner because they have done something in a dream to upset you?
 Once I didn't speak to my husband for 2 days because I had such a convincing dream, I thought it had really happened.
 I was angry, I cried and eventually I realised I had dreamed the whole thing.
-During the day our mind can wander - daydreams.
-Sometimes these are seen as premonitions whist other times just a figment of imagination.
+During the day our minds can wander - daydreams.
+Sometimes these are seen as premonitions whilst other times just a figment of imagination.
 How do we know what is real?

 There is no real answer to this question of course.
 It is highly individual and only a person can establish if something really happened or not or what their dreams or feelings mean.
-This poem however makes you really think and in a lot of ways was well ahead of it's time.
-More to point when you look at a lot of Poe's work and his references to dream, one has to wonder - what was he dreaming about?
+This poem however makes you really think and in a lot of ways was well ahead of its time.
+More to point when you look at a lot of Poe's work and his references to dreams, one has to wonder - what was he dreaming about?